2022 Study of the U.S. Institutes for Scholars – Institute on U.S. Economics and Business

 Program Requirements and Restrictions

-Participants must complete the entire virtual program in order to participate in the in-person program component in the United States.
-Candidates should be aware that they are applying for an intensive, rigorous, academic program and are expected to fully participate in all aspects of the program.
+All participants are expected to participate fully in the program.
+Candidates should be aware that they are applying for an intensive program and there will be little time for personal pursuits unrelated to the program.
 The Institute is not a research program.
 Participants must attend all lectures and organized activities and complete assigned readings.
-During the U.S. component of the Institute, family members and/or friends may not accompany participants on any part of the program.
+Family members and/or friends may not accompany participants on any part of the program.
 Please note that Institute curriculum will not formally address teaching methodology and pedagogical methods.
+If the program is conducted virtually, the same participation requirements apply.

+Should health, safety, and travel conditions continue to pose significant challenges, the SUSI will pivot to a virtual format.
 The virtual program will consist of a minimum of 36 hours of required programming and will be a combination of synchronous and asynchronous learning.
 To the extent possible, the virtual programming will include lectures, small group discussions, videos, readings, panels, site visits, assignments, and individual and group activities.
-Participants are required to fully participate in the entire virtual program from their home country.
-Participants must complete the virtual program in order to continue to the in-person program in the United States.
+Participants are required to fully participate in the entire virtual program from their home location outside the United States.

 Candidate Description and Qualifications

 Candidates must demonstrate English language fluency.
 Institutes are rigorous and demanding academic programs conducted entirely in English.
-Participants will be expected to read and comprehend substantial written materials and assignments in English and to fully and actively participate in all seminar and panel discussions.
+Participants will be expected to read and comprehend substantial written materials and assignments in English and to participate in all seminar and panel discussions fully and actively.
 English fluency is vital to a successful experience in the Institute, for participants as individuals and to foster a cohesive and interactive group.

-Candidates should be willing and able to fully take part in an intensive post-graduate level academic program and study tour.
-It is important that participants are comfortable with campus life and an active program schedule.
+Candidates should be willing and able to fully take part in an intensive post-graduate level academic program.
+Candidates must be comfortable with campus life and an active program schedule.
 Candidates from disadvantaged groups, individuals with disabilities, and women are encouraged to apply.
 While senior faculty members and new professionals to the field are eligible applicants, first consideration will be given to mid-career professionals with little or no prior experience in the United States.

-Only pre-selected candidates will be invited to an interview.
-All candidates will be notified of application results until late March.
+Only pre-selected candidates will be invited to an interview during the month of January.
+All candidates will be notified of application results by early April 2022.

 Please, direct your information requests to email@example.com.